Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ## 🦈 `Protocol Analysers` & `Sniffers`
 _A protocol analyzer and a sniffer are software tools used to analyze and monitor/capture network traffic.
 Although they are often used interchangeably, there is a subtle difference between them._

-- `Sniffer`: Focuses on capturing and analyzing network packets in real time.
+- **`Sniffer`**: Focuses on capturing and analyzing network packets in real time.
-- `protocol analyzer`: In contrast, a protocol analyzer is used to analyze network traffic that has been previously captured.
+- **`Protocol Analyzer`**: In contrast, a protocol analyzer is used to analyze network traffic that has been previously captured.
 In other words, a protocol analyzer is used to analyze and study network packets that have already been captured and stored. <br><br>
-    - Note: Today most of the tools like Wireshark work for both as sniffers and protocol analyzers at same time
+    - `Note`: Today most of the tools like Wireshark work as both: Sniffer and Protocol Analyzer at same time

 ### 🦈🕵️🛠️ Protocol Analysis & Sniffers: `Capture & Analysis tools`
 _**Software that can capture and display network packets in a readable format, allowing you to examine the details of each packet and how they interact with each other.
 Some of them can make expert reports.** The following table provides a comparison of various tools used for network traffic analysis and packet capture.
 These tools range from open-source solutions to commercial products, each offering unique features suited for different needs in network monitoring, troubleshooting, and cybersecurity education.
 The tools include capabilities for real-time analysis, protocol decoding, AI-driven insights, and educational resources to help users effectively manage and optimize their network environments._